Mount Pleasant in Henry County, Iowa — The American Midwest (Upper Plains)

 Topics and series.
 This historical marker is listed in this topic list: Education.
-In addition, it is included in the The Colonial Dames XVII Century, National Society series list.
+In addition, it is included in the Daughters of the American Revolution (DAR) series list.
 A significant historical year for this entry is 1842.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-A different marker also named Iowa Wesleyan College (here, next to this marker); P.E.O.
-Sisterhood Founded (within shouting distance of this marker); Belle Babb Mansfield (within shouting Votes For Women (within shouting distance of this marker); James Harlan (about 500 feet away, measured in a direct line); Das Deutsches Kollegium (about 600 feet away); Harlan Hotel (approx. 0.4 miles away); Replica of the Statue of Liberty (approx. 0.6 miles away).
+A different marker also named Iowa Wesleyan College (here, P.E.O.
+Sisterhood Founded (within shouting distance of this marker); Belle Babb Mansfield (within shouting distance of this marker); Votes For Women (within shouting distance of this marker); James Harlan (about 500 feet away, measured in a direct line); Das Deutsches Kollegium (about 600 feet away); Harlan Hotel (approx. 0.4 miles away); Replica of the Statue of Liberty (approx. 0.6 miles away).
 Touch for a list and map of all markers in Mount Pleasant.